Compare car brakes services, get quotes and book a brake repair with our approved garage network

 Your brake pedal responds slowly.

-It is possible to change your brake fluid from home, but it's a difficult job.
-It's recommended you get the job done by a professional with specialist equipment to make sure you flush and replace it properly without contaminating it.
+It's not possible to change your brake fluid at home.
+Instead, it's best to get the job done by a professional with specialist equipment.
+This will ensure that the job is done properly and that contamination is avoided.
 Compare quotes and book a brake fluid change at a garage near you.

 Because of the multiple components included in your car's braking system, many things could be causing the problem.
 However, there are a handful of key symptoms that suggest there's an issue with your brakes.